Bernardo-MG/library-maven-archetype/readme.md

 - A Maven site, using the [Docs Maven Skin][docs-skin], ready to show the project's documentation and several reports.
 - Includes a basic readme template, along gitignore and gitattributes files.

-## Example project
+## Sample project

-There is an [example project][example-project] showing what a new project created with the help of this Archetype looks like.
+There is a [sample project][sample-project] showing what a new project created with the help of this Archetype looks like.

 ## Documentation